Scientists have been using near-infrared spectroscopy for decades, analysing everything from blood and tissue samples to livestock forage and grain.

 Operators can pick minimum and maximum values of N, P and K, and the flow meter automatically adjust the quantity of nutrients going to the distributor.

-No modifications need to be made to the Harvestlab unit, but about £4,000 worth of additional parts are required to hook it up to the tanker.
+No modifications need to be made to the Harvestlab unit, but additional parts are required to hook it up to the tanker.

 Joskin doesn’t sell the Harvestlab sensing kit itself, so this needs to be sourced through Deere.
 However, for those who already have a unit fitted to a forager, it’s a 20-minute job to move it from one machine to the other.